 Keyword Search for Targeted Quote Mining

-- Use topic keywords to identify relevant sections
+- Use topic keywords for relevant sections

-- Search for question words ("why," "how," "when") to find explanatory quotes
+- Search question words ("why," "how," "when") for explanatory quotes

-- Use sentiment words ("problem," "solution," "challenge") for specific themes
+- Use sentiment words ("problem," "solution," "challenge") for themes

 Speaker-Specific Filtering

-When working with multi-speaker videos:
+For multi-speaker videos:

-- Create speaker-specific quote collections
+- Build speaker-specific quote collections

 - Identify unique phrases or speaking patterns